 And even though we don’t make banal measurements about such metrics, we’re sure that their “individual output” improved.
 All we know is that the Slack channels became much happier and emoji-friendly.

 Happier employees meant less turnover.
-Less employee turnover meant less time spent on training new employees
+Less employee turnover meant less time spent on training new employees.
+So much win.

 Whereas previously I would be unsure about working with very big websites and legacy brands, I felt at ease talking to executives about our agency’s ability to meet deadlines and provide a great service.

-All this culminated in more projects, more revenue, more team members.
-We've grown more in 3 years from 2017 to 2019 than we did in the 10 years before that.
+All these benefits ultimately resulted in more projects, more revenue, more team members.
+We’ve grown more in 3 years from 2017 to 2019 than we did in the 10 years before that.